 If you’ve read the lease and you have legal questions you’d like answered before you feel 100% comfortable signing on the dotted line, speak with a tenant lawyer.

 Most landlords treat their rentals as a business and know that they need happy customers (renters) to be profitable over the long-term.
 As such, there are a variety of terms and conditions you may be able to negotiate to sweeten the deal.
 Here are a few examples.

 Just because something is stated in a lease, doesn’t mean it’s legal or enforceable.
-Once you have a personal legal plan, your attorney can review the lease agreement, provide legal advice and, if appropriate, make a call to the landlord on your behalf.
+Once you have a personal legal plan, your lawyer can review the lease agreement, provide legal advice and, if appropriate, make a call to the landlord on your behalf.

 The first place to look for your rights and responsibilities as a tenant is reviewing the lease agreement itself.
 That said, there are certain rights and responsibilities under State and Federal law that tenants should be aware of before they sign a lease.

+FREE DOWNLOAD!
 When signing a lease agreement, there are several items to be aware of in order to protect yourself.
 We’ve created this free checklist to help you exercise your legal rights as a renter.

 Even if you feel like the rental fee and the basic terms and conditions of the lease agreement seem fair, there are a few other questions you may want to ask before you commit.

 It’s not uncommon to sign a lease for a year-long term.
 It’s best to take an extra moment or two at the beginning to make sure this is the right rental for your needs.
-We’ve has created a tenant lease checklist to guide you through the process.
+We’ve created a tenant lease checklist to guide you through the process.

 Most lawyer’s charge $150-$400 an hour even for basic advice.
 As such, most people don’t think of calling a lawyer when they have quick questions or need someone to look over a lease before they sign it.
 LegalShield provides an affordable solution.